parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ---

-> Some sort of quote saying it is easy to get lost when reading the book
+> I find the documentation and my own notes living alongside the code to be incredibly handy.
+It means I don't get lost learning this language and the APIs.

--- Tech Reviewer
+-- written feedback from our last Swift training, Melbourne, May 2016

 ---